-How does AE Merge One Member's Multiple Accounts?
+How AE Merges One Member's Multiple Accounts

 In cases where the accounts cannot be merged right away, Appreciation Engine can merge multiple accounts later, once there is enough information to confirm that two member profiles are in fact the same person.

 There are a few different scenarios where account matching occurs and happens automatically:

 - A member signs into AE Connect for the first time.
 An initial member record is created, and whatever service they signed in with (e.g. Facebook, Spotify, email) is added as the service record attached to that member.

 - A member is currently signed into AE Connect and signs in with a new service.
 While that member is signed in, any other services they add are automatically attached to that same member record.

 - A member is signed out, but then signs in with a previously used service.
 We are able to match this member to the ID on the service record, so whenever the member is signed in, no new records are created.

 - An existing member signs in via a new application.
 If you have different applications set up for siteone.com and sitetwo.net and a user signs up on both websites, their member record can still be merged.
 For example, if they use Facebook to sign up for both websites, these Facebook services will both be added separately to the member record.

 - A member is signed out but signs in with a new service.
 Appreciation Engine does not have the service ID for this social service on record yet, so a new record is created.
 However, if a verified email is attached during the new account creation, we can match this to existing records with verified emails.
 If there is a match, both services are attached to the same account.
 If no match is found on verified email, a new member record will be created.

 Generally, in the account scenarios above, the accounts will be merged automatically.
 However, if two different member records are created for one user, the accounts can still be merged later.